 You already know that your client list and your team are your firm’s two most valuable assets, but your business model must reflect this.
 If your tax return capacity is 500 tax returns but you’re doing 750, your business model doesn’t support your staff.

-The goal for 2023 isn’t just to survive tax season—it’s to maximize your incredibly valuable assets.
-That’s why we’ve curated four things you can do now to take control of tax season.
+The goal isn’t just to survive tax season—it’s to maximize your incredibly valuable assets.
+That’s why we’ve curated four tax season survival tips so you can take control of tax season.

 One of the first things you can do is digitize everything in your firm.
 Relying on paper and traditional methods causes unnecessary bottlenecks and wastes valuable time for both your staff and your clients.
 Not only will you streamline the return process, but you’ll create efficiencies—and save time—right off the bat.